Thomas Commerford

-Thomas Commerford (August 1, 1855 in New York City - February 17, 1920 in Chicago) was an American actor on stage and in silent films.
+Thomas Commerford (August 1, 1855 in New York City - February 17, 1920 in Chicago) was an American male actor on stage and in silent films.
 He was also known as Tom I. Comberford and T. I. Comberford.

 Commerford debuted in the Old Drury Theater, then worked with the troupes of Edwin Arden and Dore Davidson.
 He appeared in Lincoln J. Carter productions for more than 25 years.
 In 1913, he began acting in films with Essanay Studios.